 Such a grotesque act harkens to the ideology behind masks; what is real, the mask or that which it masks?
 Why is a mask necessary?
 Does presenting the idea of a false self make the true self easier to reconcile with?
 Can masks help unveil the multiplicity of personality?

-With that in mind, it should come as no surprise that someone steeped in such theatrical grandeur allowed his own face to be given the Hannibal Lecter treatment, one which transpired during DC Comics's New 52 run, beginning in 2011.
+With that in mind, it should come as no surprise that someone steeped in such theatrical grandeur allowed his own face to be given the Hannibal Lecter treatment, an act that transpired during DC Comics's New 52 run, beginning in 2011.

 There was blood, sure.
 But there was also visible facial muscle.
 Rotting tissue.
 Even flies and maggots that were eventually attracted to the morbid visage, cementing this act as one of the most shocking and gory the Joker has ever pulled off.